Stockopedia/ngu-carousel/README.md

 Angular Universal carousel

+# This is a fork!

+This is a temporary fork of `@ngu/carousel` that supports Angular 9.
+When they merge the PR associated with this change, this fork will be removed!

 `Note: This carousel doesn't include any css. go and customize css for buttons, items except ngucarousel and ngucarousel-inner`

 ## changelog [![npm version](https://badge.fury.io/js/%40ngu%2Fcarousel.svg)](https://badge.fury.io/js/%40ngu%2Fcarousel)